How Much Does it Cost to go to Hawaii?

 Also, most of Hawaii’s beaches are free as are the big hikes, so that helps for travellers on a budget looking for fun things to see and do.
 Just make sure to bring proper shoes for those hikes!

-Food is likely going to be one of the most expensive parts of your budget in Hawaii.
-Even groceries here are more expensive than you are used to at home, making it hard to ‘eat cheap’.
+Food will likely be one of the most expensive parts of your budget in Hawaii.
+Even groceries here are more expensive than you are used to at home, making it hard to ‘eat cheap.’
 That being said, Oahu also has some great food.
 From poke bowls to fruit bowls, you’ll be happy to spend money on the delicious food here.
 If you are eating out for all of your meals, you can expect your daily food costs to look something like this:

 That works out to an average of $85 per day.